-Consumers sharply reduced their credit card balances in December, according to monthly data from the Federal Reserve, as borrowers made fewer purchases with plastic.
+Consumers sharply reduced their credit card balances in December, according to monthly data from the Federal Reserve, as borrowers paid for fewer expenses with plastic.

 Meanwhile, nonrevolving credit fell 0.2 percent in December.
 That section of the report includes a variety of types of lending, primarily auto loans, student loans and loans for mobile homes, boats and trailers.